-Refund Instead of Credit.---If you paid excise tax of at least \$1,000 (\$200 for gasoline/alcohol mixture and \$50 for gasoline, diesel fuel, or special fuels used in a qualified taxicab) on any fuel category or lubricating oil used in any one of the first three quarters of the tax year, you may file for a refund of the tax instead of claiming a credit for it on Form 4136.
+A. Refund Instead of Credit.-If you paid excise tax of at least \$1,000 (\$200 for gasoline/alcohol mixture and \$50 for gasoline, diesel fuel, or special fuels used in a qualified taxicab) on any fuel category used in any one of the first three quarters of the tax year, you may file for a refund of the tax instead of claiming a credit for it on Form 4136.
 To claim the refund, file Form 843, Claim, before the end of the quarter following the one for which you are claiming the refund.
-Show separate computations for a claim on gasoline, special fuels, and lubricating oils.
+Show separate computations for a claim on gasoline and special fuels.
 You may use Form 4136 as a worksheet to show your computations and attach it to the Form 843 you file.

-You must claim a credit, rather than a refund, for any tax paid during the fourth quarter, and for any tax under \$1,000 (\$200 for gasoline/alcohol mixture and \$50 for gasoline, diesel fuel, or special fuels used in a qualified taxicab) for any fuel or lubricating oil used in the first three quarters.
+You must claim a credit, rather than a refund, for any tax paid during the fourth quarter, and for any tax under \$1,000 (\$200 for gasoline/alcohol mixture and \$50 for gasoline, diesel fuel, or special fuels used in a qualified taxicab) for any fuel used in the first three quarters.
 You must also claim the credit rather than a refund, for tax paid on gasoline or special fuels used on a farm for farming purposes.

-Do not claim as a credit on Form 4136 any amount that you previously claimed as a refund.
+Do not claim a credit on Form 4136 for any amount that you previously claimed as a refund.